jaceksan/pex-test/README.md

 ## Performance

-Whole ETL including reports execution is running below 30 seconds on 16GB RAM / 4 cores laptop.
+Whole ETL including reports is running below 30 seconds on 16GB RAM / 4 cores laptop.

 I executed the tool on 4-node cluster and it scales with number of nodes pretty well.